megaease/easeagent/doc/development-guide.md

 }
 ```

-When you want to get the configuration outside of the plugin, we provide tools to get it.
+When you want to get the configuration outside the plugin, we provide tools to get it.

 This tool will automatically maintain configuration updates and modifications, and the configuration obtained each time will be the latest configuration.